 Pascal offers new hardware capabilities to extend Unified Memory (UM) support.
 An extended 49-bit virtual addressing space allows Pascal GPUs to address the full 48-bit virtual address space of modern CPUs as well as the memories of all GPUs in the system through a single virtual address space, not limited by the physical memory sizes of any one processor.
 Pascal GPUs also support memory page faulting.
 Page faulting allows applications to access the same managed memory allocations from both host and device without explicit synchronization.
-It also removes the need for the CUDA runtime to pre-synchronize all managed memory allocations before each kernel launch.
-Instead, when a kernel accesses a non-resident memory page, it faults, and the page can be migrated to the GPU memory on-demand, or mapped into the GPU address space for access over PCIe/NVLink interfaces.
+It also removes the need for the CUDA runtime to pre-synchronize all managed memory page, it faults, and the page can be migrated to the GPU memory on-demand, or mapped into the GPU address space for access over PCIe/NVLink interfaces.